California License Renewal: Step-by-Step

 What you’ll do:

-1. Complete the California Driver License Renewal By Mail Eligibility Information (DL 410) form or using the renewal notice you receive in the mail.
+1. Complete the California Driver License Renewal By Mail Eligibility Information (DL 410) form or use the renewal notice you receive in the mail.

 2. A check addressed to California’s Department of Motor Vehicles ($35)